Saving Captain Row

 "Brillence, Wuffy, sheer brillence."

 Wolf leaned Alex against the wall and unlocked Moody's door, but, as he pulled Alex into the commander's office, he heard the approaching steps of several people.

 "It's very dark, Wuffy, better find a light 'fore somebody gets hurt," said Alex, falling over a chair.

 "Be quiet, Row, and don't touch the lights.
 Someone's coming."

 Wolf helped Alex stand, and then dragged him to Commander Moody's couch.

 "Lie down, and be quiet," he whispered.
 Obediently, Alex sat, as Wolf went back to the door, placing his ear against it and listening intently.

-"Are we spying?" asked Alex, who had gotten up and now stood with his ear to the door, imitating Wolf.
+"Are we spying?" asked Alex, who now stood with his ear to the door, imitating Wolf.

 "Ruff and Wuffy," whispered a low voice.